Jintekki/sins2-ts-dataminer/README.md

 Data miner for Sins of a Solar Empire 2.
 User dshaver has already created a version in Java- this is a typescript version.

+This version attempts to keep every entity to a single file, and attempts to follow closer to a functional programming paradigm.
+Types are mostly used for clarity and explanatory purposes.
+Once you understand one file, you should understand the rest.
+Most files only borrow utility functions from util.ts.
+Unit files rely on Weapon.ts.

 # Instructions

 ## Prerequisites